DiscordCSL/DiscordCSL/README.md

 <details>
   <summary align="center"><strong>REQUEST SUBMISSIONS NOW OPEN [Click for more info]</strong></summary>

-  *Note: Waiting time will vary because I have a life lmao*
+  *Note: Waiting time will vary because this is only maintained by me*

   *Note 2 owo uwu: **I WILL NOT ACCEPT DMS ABOUT SUBMISSIONS**, [submissions must be submitted as an issue](https://github.com/kckarnige/custom-server-logos/issues) (This goes for pure CSS submissions too)*